DuongDinhQuy/Decision-tree-for-binary-classification/README.md

 First run `Command Prompt` as administrator, then run the following command:

-`Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))`
+`@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "[System.Net.ServicePointManager]::SecurityProtocol = 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"`

 Wait a few seconds for the command to complete.
 If you don't see any errors, you are ready to use Chocolatey!
 Type `choco` or `choco -?` to check if the installation is complete.

-Check this link for more infomation: https://chocolatey.org/install#individual
+Check this link for more infomation: https://docs.chocolatey.org/en-us/choco/setup

 #### Install MAKE